Fusion4Energy/F4Epurity/README.md

 - not all necessary columns are present (either 3 or 6)
 - the ``--sources_csv`` and ``--x1 --y2 ...`` options are tried to be provided at the same time

+If multiple sources are provided, by default, it is assumed that all the components where the impurities are located have the same mass.
+In this way, the dose deviation maps can be easily sum toghether and the results are provided as mSv/h/g of component.
+If this assumption is not valid, masses (in g) for each component need to be provided through the ``--m`` option.
+This data can be also provided through the ``--sources_csv`` option adding a column ``m`` to the .csv file.

 **All results are ouput per gram of material**.